cisagov/pshtt/README.md

   HTTPS endpoint has an expired certificate.
 * `HTTPS Self-Signed Cert` - A domain has a self-signed certificate if either HTTPS endpoint has a self-signed certificate.
+* `HTTPS Probably Missing Intermediate Cert` - A domain is "probably missing intermediate certificate" if the canonical HTTPS endpoint is probably missing an intermediate certificate.

 ### HSTS ###